 Remember that these issues are a natural part of the dental process, and most will be temporary.

-Tips for Adjusting to Dentures
+Tips for Adjusting to Your New Dentures

-You may notice your dentures feel somewhat awkward and unnatural in the first few days or weeks.
+You may notice your new dentures feel somewhat awkward and unnatural in the first few days or weeks.
 During this period, some of your most significant challenges may be associated with changes in eating and speaking.
 Here are some tips that might help.

-You'll need to eat a diet of soft or liquid foods at first after getting new dentures.
+You'll need to eat a diet of soft or liquid foods after getting new dentures.
 In the first few days of your recovery process, you'll have limitations on your diet.
 You may want to plan ahead and prepare foods that will be ready when you're hungry.
 Try to choose foods that won't require much chewing, as these will be best for minimizing pain or discomfort.

 You might also consider using a food processor, blender or juicer to eat some of your favourite foods during this time.